HubertRyanOfficial/react-native-firebase-tools/README.md

 ```

-As you can see, there are endless possibilities with the **formatter** function.
+As you can see, there are endless possibilities with the **normalizer** function.
 With it, we can also avoid all the verbose code when creating functions and functions to simply adapt to our front-end using the mobile-first strategy.

-With the **Formatter**, you can easily enter a very positive experience with mobile first and initial states. 🙌
+With the **Normalizer**, you can easily enter a very positive experience with mobile first and initial states. 🙌

 <img width="100%" src="https://imgur.com/RgqRyiF.png"><br/>

-If you need a **complex** formatter function, I recommend create a separated file and we'll have a good organization in the project.
+If you need a **complex** normalizer function, I recommend create a separated file and we'll have a good organization in the project.
 Below I show where the files are and how import that, Of course, we can also reuse it in other requests:

 ```ts
 // * src/components/Post